 Chee-Wooi Ten (MSc, PhD) is an Associate Professor of Electrical and Computer Engineering.
 He is actively researching cyber-physical systems for the power grid in the context of security and resilience.
 His experience in both academic and industry bring holistic and practical views to studies of the energy transition, including enhancement for possible topological reconfiguration and operational planning for future load growth and renewable resources.

-Lindsay Hiltunen (MS, MS) is the University Archivist at the Michigan Technological University Archives and Copper Country Historical Collections in the J. Robert Van Pelt and John and Ruanne Opie Library.
+Lindsay Hiltunen (MLIS, MA) is the University Archivist at the Michigan Technological University Archives and Copper Country Historical Collections in the J. Robert Van Pelt and John and Ruanne Opie Library.
+She is also a PhD student in the Department of Humanities.
 Ms. Hiltunen's academic areas are library science and United States history, and she specializes in archives, rare books, special collections, and European history, and 20th century labor history.
 She curates the university's collection of primary documents related to mining history, including the Abandoned Mines Survey records, the Quincy Mining Company Collection, the Calumet and Hecla Mining Company Collection, and the Copper Range Company Records.
 She is leading the archives effort to develop collections related to environmental history and enhancing the voices of underrepresented communities, materials essential to defining the historical contexts of community development, energy justice and equity.

 Qingli Dai (PhD) is a Professor of Civil and Environmental Engineering.
 She teaches and conducts research on renewable energy and infrastructures, with particular focus on design and analysis of system efficiency in energy production.
 She is PI on several NSF projects; one of her NSF projects aims to improve wind turbine blade resilience for efficient energy production.
 Dr. Dai has worked on the technical feasibility study for the PUSH project based on mine site information.